Correlating Local Quantum Reality with Causally Disconnected Choices: Quantum Reality: Theoretical framework

-Key to our argument will be a measure of quantum irrealism which has recently received much attention, from both the theoretical~\cite{Dieguez2018,Freire2019,orthey2019,Engelbert2020,Costa2020,Savi2021,Orthey2022,Paiva2023,Engelbert2023,marcos} and the experimental sides~\cite{Mancino2018,Dieguez2022}.
-The idea was introduced by Bilobran and Angelo in Ref.~\cite{Bilobran2015}.
-From the premise that a measurement of an observable $A=\sum_ia_iM_i^a$ acting on the Hilbert space $\mathcal{H_A}$, for a given preparation $\rho$ on $\mathcal{H=H_A\otimes H_B}$ (with $\mathcal{H_B}$ possibly multipartite), determines an element of reality (a well defined value for $A$), the authors suggested $\Phi_{A}(\rho)=\rho$ as a criterion for $A$'s realism, where $\Phi_A(\rho)\coloneqq \sum_i\tilde{M}_i^a\rho\tilde{M}_i^a$ denotes a nonselective measurement of $A$ (a dephasing map in $A$'s eigenbasis) and $\tilde{M}_i^a=M_i^a\otimes \mathbbm{1}_\mathcal{B}$.
-A quantum state satisfying $\rho=\Phi_{A}(\rho)$ is then called an $A$-reality state, for an $A$ measurement is not capable of inducing any alteration in the preparation.
-Indeed, for such state one has $\Phi_A\circ\Phi_A(\rho)=\rho$.
-To quantify how far the observable $A$ is from being an element of physical reality, we employ the so-called {\it irreality} measure \cite{Bilobran2015}:
+The key to our argument will be a measure of quantum irrealism that has recently received much attention, from both the theoretical~\cite{Rudnicki2018,Dieguez2018,Freire2019,Lustosa2020,Savi2021,Gomes2022,Orthey2022,Basso2022,Paiva2023,Engelbert2023,Orthey2025,Orthey2025_2} and the experimental sides~\cite{Mancino2018,Dieguez2022}.
+From a broader perspective, quantum irrealism is also related to additional foundational elements \cite{Reid2017,Moreira2019,Zhu2021,Thenabadu2022,Starke2024}.
+The idea was introduced by Bilobran and Angelo \cite{Bilobran2015}.
+From the premise that a measurement of an observable $Q=\sum_iq_iM_i^q$ acting on the Hilbert space $\mathcal{H_Q}$, for a given preparation $\rho$ on $\mathcal{H=H_Q\otimes H_R}$ (with $\mathcal{H_R}$ possibly multipartite), determines an element of reality (a well defined value for $Q$), the authors suggested $\Phi_{Q}(\rho)=\rho$ as a criterion for $Q$'s realism, where $\Phi_Q(\rho)\coloneqq \sum_i\tilde{M}_i^q\rho\tilde{M}_i^q$ denotes a nonselective measurement of $Q$ (a dephasing map in $Q$'s eigenbasis) and $\tilde{M}_i^q=M_i^q\otimes \mathbbm{1}_\mathcal{R}$.
+A quantum state satisfying $\rho=\Phi_{Q}(\rho)$ is then called an $Q$-reality state, as a $Q$ measurement is not capable of inducing any alteration in the preparation.
+Indeed, for such a state one has $\Phi_Q\circ\Phi_Q(\rho)=\rho$.
+To quantify how far the observable $Q$ is from being an element of physical reality, we employ the so-called {\it irreality} measure \cite{Bilobran2015}: